zant/site/content/posts/modeling-marx.md

 ---
-title: "Investigations in Computational methods and classical-Marxian economics"
+title: "Investigations in Computational Marxian economics"
 date: 2025-06-22T00:49:56+02:00
 ---

 This is an open WIP.

-*Abstract*
+_Abstract_

 I'm looking into computational methods on classical-Marxian economics.
 I also have some ideas as to use homotopy type theory interesting to model historical materialism: